NitheshwaranR/nithi/README.md

 # nithi
-this is nithi project done by nithi#shilpa#chellapulla
+this is nithi project done by Shilpa Chella Pulla